Normal mode analysis of disordered random-matrix ensembles: Normal mode analysis using Singular Value Decomposition (SVD)

 \subsection{Fluctuation measures}

-In Ref.~\cite{fos13b}, we applied the above data-adaptive unfolding to ergodic Gaussian ensembles.
+In Refs.~\cite{fos13b,Torres17,Torres18}, we applied the above normal mode analysis to ergodic Gaussian ensembles.
 On the one hand, the fluctuation part $k=n_T+1, \ldots, r$ of the \emph{scree diagram} of ordered partial variances behaves as a power law, which gives the \emph{ensemble estimate} of the spectral rigidity in terms of how the normal modes $\vec{v}_k$ common to all eigenspectra scale.
 On the other hand, the Fourier power spectrum of the fluctuations $\widetilde{E}(n)$ of the individual spectra also follows a power law,

 which is the \emph{spectrum estimate} of the spectral rigidity.
 For ergodic ensembles, it resulted that the spectral exponents of both estimates are equal \cite{fos13b}.
-The value $\beta=\gamma=1$ characterizes correlated spectra of the GOE type because of level repulsion.
-The value $\beta=\gamma=2$ reflects the Poissonian statistics of noncorrelated levels in the absence of level repulsion. \\
+The value $\beta_{ps}=\gamma=1$ characterizes correlated spectra of the GOE type because of level repulsion.
+The value $\beta_{ps}=\gamma=2$ reflects the Poissonian statistics of noncorrelated levels in the absence of level repulsion. \\